LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-17-note-weenix.md

 3. watch out for the return value from ```pframe_get_resident```
 4. pframe_migrate: read it later
 5. dirty the page when the content is modified
+6. the block acquired from s5_alloc_block is uninitialized

 ####TODO